Quickstart

 When you no longer need the cluster:

-This terminates your bid, releasing compute resources and stopping billing.
-Persistent volumes are not affected — your data remains available for future clusters.
+This terminates your bid, releases compute resources and stops billing.
+Persistent volumes are not affected — your data remains available.